Skip to main content

 Adding Columns

-1. Open the Structure tab > Columns
+1. Open Structure > Columns, click +

-4. Click Apply to preview and execute the changes
+4. Click Apply to preview and execute

 Modifying Columns